My Cycle

 Prototyping

-I2C digital temperature sensor soldered to Adafruit bluetooth microcontroller running Arduino code.
+I2C temperature sensor soldered to Adafruit microcontroller running Arduino code.

 3.7V 400mAh battery and toggle switch.